davidfrantz/force/docs/source/history/vdev.rst

 Develop version
 ===============

+**Read through the changelog closely.
+In this version, there are some important changes that may affect your workflows!**

 - **FORCE L2PS**

   - When merging chips of the same day/sensor to avoid data redundancy, the merging